nfldac-ken/led_blocks_tutorial/colour_Block_LED.md

-**right click** and **Duplicate** (copy) the **set variable** sub-block and the duplicate three more to end up with one for each of the five variables that were created above.
+**right click** and **Duplicate** (copy) the **set variable** sub-block and then duplicate three more to end up with one for each of the five variables that have now been created.

 > use the drop down **v** to select each variable once the copy has been dragged into place.